STUDY JAPANESE ONLINE WITH NATIVES HERE

 But the refund rate is very small, below 2%, this indicates that really most people who buy the language learning courses are really interested in learning and dedicated to their studies.

-I set up a new website focused exactly on this area of digital marketing called kevinbk.com, if you are interested in following my articles focused on this area, just access my website.
+I set up a new website focused specifically on this area of digital marketing called kevinbk.com, if you are interested in following my articles focused on this area, just visit my site.

 Hope you enjoyed the article.
 What do you think of this launch formula being applied to every online course that appears?
 Do you think you already did?
 Is it time to think of new ways to sell?